devonfw-forge/python-data-driven-decisions/README.md

 4- **Removing indicators**.
 - Those indicators which have 20% of missing values of its total have been removed because a lack of data shows unreliable results.
 - There are some indicators which represent exactly the same through different units, so, we are going to select only one type.
-For example, in moetary cases, indicators which are expressed with current US $ has been selected.
-Then, which are showed with thepercentage and the total value, we have programmed to selct which ones which show a greater value.
+For example, in monetary cases, indicators which are expressed with current US $ has been selected.
+Then, which are showed with the percentage and the total value, we have programmed to selct which ones which show a greater value.

 # Run the application